adidas/api-guidelines/rest-api-guidelines/execution/long-running-tasks/README.md

 # Long Running Tasks

-This section includes the recommended approaches to handling long runnint tasks (LRTs) in REST APIs.
+This section includes the recommended approaches to handling long running tasks (LRTs) in REST APIs.

 You can identify a LRT quite easily.
 The main factor to consider are the metrics from latency of the endpoint.
 If it requiress tens of seconds even minutes we are facing a problem related to LRTs.